-- Freedom of expression and free flow of information are essential parts of public debate and democracy.
-In this context, the watchdog role of journalists and other media actors which have emerged in the new media ecosystem proves crucial to the functioning of our societies. - For years, the Council of Europe (CoE) has regularly been providing its member states with guidelines regarding the protection of journalists and other media actors, thus at the same time enabling the citizens to make effective use of their right to information.
-The standard setting activity of the Council of Europe relating to media freedom is based on and inspired by the European Convention on Human Rights (the Convention), as interpreted in the case-law of the European Court of Human Rights (ECtHR) which, over decades, has developed a number of principles on the freedom of expression including those on the safety of journalists. - Yet in the recent years Europe has witnessed an increase of pressure, threats, intimidation and physical attacks on journalists in several countries, giving rise to the question whether special protection should be accorded to journalism and journalists in the execution of their tasks, so as to ensure effective functioning of the media and of the process of disseminating news and information. - The Committee of Ministers of the CoE responded to this worrying trend with a Declaration of 30 April 2014 on the protection of journalism and safety of journalists and other media actors.
-The Declaration was followed on 13 April 2016 by the adoption of the Recommendation CM/Rec(2016)4 on the protection of journalism and safety of journalists and other media actors, which provides the most comprehensive list of principles related to safety of journalists, as established by the ECtHR's case-law, and urges member states to carry out independent review of whether the safeguards for the exercise of the right to freedom of expression in a given State are robust and effective, and whether the States' respective legislations are backed by effective enforcement machinery.
-According to the Recommendation, independent review should be carried out by independent bodies such as national human rights commissions, ombudspersons, and/or other bodies established for this specific purpose.
+Freedom of expression and free flow of information are essential parts of public debate and democracy.
+In this context, the watchdog role of journalists and other media actors which have emerged in the new media ecosystem proves crucial to the functioning of our societies.

+For years, the Council of Europe has regularly been providing its member States with guidelines regarding the protection of journalists and other media actors, thus at the same time enabling the citizens to make effective use of their right to information.
+The standard setting activity of the Council of Europe relating to media freedom is based on and inspired by the European Convention on Human Rights (the Convention), as interpreted in the case-law of the European Court of Human Rights (ECtHR) which, over decades, has developed a number of principles on the freedom of expression including those on the safety of journalists.

+Yet in the recent years Europe has witnessed an increase of pressure, threats, intimidation and physical attacks on journalists in several countries, giving rise to the question whether special protection should be accorded to journalism and journalists in the execution of their tasks, so as to ensure effective functioning of the media and of the process of disseminating news and information.

+The Committee of Ministers of the Council of Europe responded to this worrying trend with a Declaration of 30 April 2014 on the protection of journalism and safety of journalists and other media actors.
+The Declaration was followed on 13 April 2016 by the adoption of the Recommendation CM/Rec(2016)4 on the protection of journalism and safety of journalists and other media actors, which provides the most comprehensive list of principles related to safety of journalists, as established by the ECtHR's case-law, and urges member States to carry out independent review of whether the safeguards for the exercise of the right to freedom of expression in a given member State are robust and effective, and whether the member States' respective legislations are backed by effective enforcement machinery.
+Based on the Recommendation, independent review should be carried out by independent bodies such as national human rights structures, and including human rights commissions, ombudspersons, and/or other bodies established for this specific purpose.

 Moreover, the Secretary General of the CoE in his 2015 report "State of democracy, human rights and the rule of law in Europe" proposed a two-year Europe-wide programme to support national mechanisms to protect journalists, such as ombudsman institutions, press commissioners and non-governmental organisations.
 The goal of the programme is (a) to strengthen the capacities of such mechanisms, (b) to promote networking and exchanges of experience in the area of safety of journalists and (c) to raise the visibility of the issue in the member States.
+Such national mechanisms or national human rights structures include National Human Rights Institutions (NHRIs), Ombuds institutions, Equality Bodies, Data Protection Authorities, and other specialist bodies working on human rights at the national level.